-Building your dataflow
+Build your dataflow

-Set up the elements of your NiFi dataflow that enables you to move data into Snowflake using Apache NiFi.
+Set up the elements of your NiFi dataflow that allows you to move data into Snowflake using Apache NiFi.
 This involves opening NiFi in CDP Public Cloud, adding processors to your NiFi canvas, and connecting the processors.